How Are People Called To Jury Service?

 The popular belief that the pool of potential juror names comes only from voter registration records is a myth.
 Voter registration encompasses just one of the many rosters used by the state to create lists provided to each of the 159 counties.
 In May, 2011, Governor Deal passed the Jury Reform Bill ultimately creating this statewide jury pool.
 The Department of Driver Services, the Secretary of the State and the Department of Public Health provide some of the lists used to add or remove potential juror names.
 If you have a Georgia Driver’s License or Georgia Identification Card you are already on the jury list.
 Fear of being selected for jury service should never be a reason not to vote.

-You may have been sent a summons to report as a traverse juror.
+You may have been sent a summons to report as a traverse juror (trial juror).
 A traverse juror may be seated in a criminal or civil matter.
 A traverse juror will sit for the duration of a trial and will deliberate the facts of the case as presented in court.
 A traverse juror, also known as a petit juror or trial juror, is a citizen who has been selected to serve on a trial jury in a legal action or prosecution.
-Please click here for the State Bar of Georgia Juror’s Manual.
+Please click here for more information from the State Bar of Georgia regarding jury duty: Juror Information

 Jurors summoned for are to report to the Main Courtroom by 9:00 A.M. unless otherwise specified.
 Please remember, the court session BEGINS at the time specified on the summons and jurors should be seated INSIDE the courtroom by that time.
 Security checks must be completed prior to entering the courtroom, so please allow plenty of time to be screened.